Monetary Policy

 Getting to Economic Growth Via Lower Interest Rates in Increasing Demand

-Prints Money and Mints Coins
+Printing Money and Minting Coins

 Control the money supply